john-data-chen/next-dnd-starter-kit/README.md

   - Impact: Development warning only, no production impact
   - Solution: Keep using `asChild` as per Radix UI docs, warning can be safely ignored
   - Reason: Internal implementation detail of Radix UI

+- **Radix UI ARIA Warning**:
+  - Issue: Blocked aria-hidden on a <body> element warning in Dialog components
+  - Impact: Development warning only, no production impact
+  - Solution: Can be safely ignored as most modern browsers handle this correctly
+  - Reason: Internal implementation of Radix UI's Dialog component

 ### ESLint